 - 40 years of research and development

-- Tastes good
+- Tastes great

-- Only 3 flavors available
+- Limited flavors available

-- Somewhat expensive
+- Relatively expensive

-Who Makes Reaal?
+Who Makes Reaal Amino Acids?

 Ingredients in Reaal

 Amino acids are the main structural units of proteins and are required for practically every function in the body.
-Most importantly for our purposes, amino acids form the myosin proteins that rebuild muscle after working out.
+Most importantly, for our purposes, amino acids form the myosin proteins that rebuild muscle after working out.
 So the logic here is that taking more amino acids quickens the production of protein, thus leading to more muscle mass.

-Reaal claims that their amino acid formula is developed by professionals and has over 24 clinical studies backing its efficacy, but we were unable to find links to these studies on their website.
+Reaal claims that its amino acid formula is developed by professionals and has over 24 clinical studies backing its efficacy.
+Still, we have yet to find links to these studies on its website.

 Side Effects and Safety

-Reaal claims that its products are made with a “bloat-free” formula so you shouldn’t see too many stomach problems.Amino acid ingestion can be dangerous in individuals with a handful of rare genetic disorders.
+Reaal claims that its products are made with a “bloat-free” formula, so you shouldn’t see too many stomach problems.Amino acid ingestion can be harmful in individuals with rare genetic disorders and should be avoided.

 Where to Buy Reaal Products

-You can buy Reeal on the company’s website or from third-party online retailers like Amazon.
+You can buy Reeal workout powder on the company’s website or third-party online retailers like Amazon.

 Reeal Workout Powder: Worth it or Not?

-Amino acids are known to have some positive relationship to muscle growth and the company looks like they are quickly growing, which is a positive sign.
+Amino acids are known to have a positive relationship with muscle growth, and the company looks like they are quickly growing, which is a positive sign.